jae-choi/jae-choi/README.md

 ---

-## 📌 Selected Work & Analysis / 주요 작업 및 분석
+## 📌 Selected Work & Analysis / Opinion

 ### 1.[Interactive Report] The Future of Work with Google Agentspace
 Agentspace is a GenAI-powered work platform that helps employees search, summarize,<br>